Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 howellfarm.org

-Trips to this farm from the 1700s include hands-on experiences that engage kids in the seasonal activities of a working farm.
-They’ll be taught about the food and the work that animals provide, and help complete daily chores.
+Trips to this farm from the 1700s include hands-on experiences that engage kids in the chores of a working farm, like spring plowing, field work, potato planting and beekeeping.

 INFOAGE SCIENCE & HISTORY MUSEUMS